zhenkewu/CFRL/JOSS/paper.md

 # Summary

-Reinforcement learning (RL) aims to learn a sequential decision-making rule, often referred to as a “policy”, that maximizes expected discounted cumulative rewards to achieve the highest population-level benefit in an environment across possibly infinitely many time steps.
-RL has gained popularity for its wide use in fields such as healthcare, banking, autonomous driving, and more recently large language model pre-training.
+Reinforcement learning (RL) aims to learn and evaluate a sequential decision-making rule, often referred to as a “policy”, that maximizes expected discounted cumulative rewards to optimize population-level benefit in an environment across possibly infinitely many time steps.
+RL has gained popularity in fields such as healthcare, banking, autonomous driving, and more recently large language model pre-training.
 However, the sequential decisions made by an RL algorithm may disadvantage individuals with certain values of a sensitive attribute (e.g., race, ethnicity, gender, education level).
-This is because the RL algorithm learns an optimal policy that makes decisions based on observed state variables.
-If certain value of the sensitive attribute influences the state variables in a way that leads the policy to systematically withhold an action from an individual, unfairness will result.
+An RL algorithm learns an optimal policy that makes decisions based on observed state variables.
+If certain values of the sensitive attribute influence the state variables in a way that leads the policy to systematically withhold an action from an individual, unfairness will result.
 For example, Hispanics may under-report their pain levels due to cultural factors, misleading the RL agent to assign less therapist time to them [@piette2023powerED].
-Deployment of RL algorithms without careful fairness considerations can raise concerns and erode public trust.
+Deployment of RL algorithms without careful fairness considerations can raise concerns and erode public trust in high-stake settings.

-To formally define and address the unfairness problem in sequential decision making settings, @wang2025cfrl extended the concept of single-stage counterfactual fairness (CF) in a structural causal framework [@kusner2018cf] to the multi-stage setting and proposed a data preprocessing algorithm that ensures CF. A policy is CF if, at every time step, the probability of assigning any action does not change had the individual's sensitive attribute taken a different value, while holding constant other historical exogenous variables and actions.
+To formally define and address the unfairness problem in sequential decision making settings, @wang2025cfrl extended the concept of single-stage counterfactual fairness (CF) in a structural causal framework [@kusner2018cf] to the multi-stage setting and proposed a data preprocessing based algorithm that ensures CF. A policy is CF if, at every time step, the probability of assigning any action does not change had the individual's sensitive attribute taken a different value, while holding constant other historical exogenous variables and actions.
 In this light, the data preprocessing algorithm ensures CF by constructing new state variables that are not impacted by the sensitive attribute(s).
 The rewards in data are also preprocessed, but the purpose of preprocessing the rewards is to improve the value of the learned optimal policy rather than ensure CF. We refer interested readers to @wang2025cfrl for more technical details.

 The `CFRL` library implements the data preprocessing algorithm proposed by @wang2025cfrl and provides a suite of tools to evaluate the value and CF level achieved by